IssyMiddleton/CSC8635/reports/figures/ReadMe.txt

-This folder contains generated graphics and figures to be used in reporting.
+This folder contains generated graphics and figures used within the reports.